oracle/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab5-ogg-column-conversions/gg-classic-workshop-lab5-ogg-column-conversions.md

 ![](./images/terminal2.png)

 1. Oracle source table.
-   a) Connect to the PDBEAST database as the user "tpc".
+Connect to the PDBEAST database as the user "tpc".
-   b) Execute the following DML to create the source table:
+Execute the following DML to create the source table:
       drop table wshop_funcs;
       create table wshop_funcs (
         row_number    	number(3,0),